-- 2.1 This policy aims to: - provide avenues for you to raise concerns and receive feedback on any action taken, - allow you to take the matter further if you are dissatisfied with the Council's response, and - reassure you that you will be protected from reprisals or victimisation for whistle blowing. - 2.2 There are existing procedures in place to enable you to lodge a grievance relating to your concerns.
-That concern may be about something which:- - is unlawful, - is against the Council's Standing Orders, Financial Regulations or other policies, - falls below established standards or practices, or - amounts to improper conduct. - 2.3 This policy supports the Councils Anti-Fraud and Anti Corruption Framework.
+- 2.1 This policy aims to: - provide avenues for you to raise concerns and receive feedback on any action taken. - allow you to take the matter further if you are dissatisfied with the Council's response, and - reassure you that you will be protected from reprisals or victimisation for whistle blowing, and will be supported throughout the process. - 2.2 There are existing procedures in place to enable you to lodge a grievance relating to your concerns.
+That concern may be about something which:- - is unlawful, - is a breach of Health and Safety, - is a safeguarding issue, - is against the Council's Standing Orders, Financial Regulations or other policies. - falls below established standards or practices, or - amounts to improper conduct. - 2.3 This policy supports the Councils Anti-Fraud and Anti-Corruption Framework, Corporate Health and Safety Policy, and the Safeguarding Children and Vulnerable Adults Policy.